 The victorious Communist Party of China founded the People’s Republic of China on the mainland.

 The losing Kuomintang people retreated to Taiwan.
 Taiwan retains the former Republican governor.
 Currently, however, the dispute continues regarding the final status of Taiwan.
-Subsequently, the Communist Party has modernised its level of control in recent years by the introduction of economic reforms in the late ’70s.
+Subsequently, the Communist Party has modernised its control level in recent years by introducing economic reforms in the late ’70s.
 Since this time, China’s economy began to boom.
-Nowadays, there is an annual growth rate which consistently performs above six per cent.
+Nowadays, there is an annual growth rate that consistently performs above six per cent.

 People of China

 The largest group of people in China are the Han Chinese.
 Other groups include the Tibetans, Mongols, Manchus, Naxi.
-Additionally, there are the Hezhen who are the smallest group, with fewer than 2,000 people claiming this heritage.
+Additionally, there are the Hezhen, the smallest group, with fewer than 2,000 people claiming this heritage.
 The officially atheist Chinese Communist Party once drew a hard line regarding the tolerance of other religions.
 Currently, the practice of only five official religions is permitted.
 Any religion other than Buddhism, Taoism, Islam, Catholicism and Protestantism is illegal.
 For example, the Ouïghours are now imprisoned because of their Muslim faith.
 However, this is despite the Chinese constitution.
 The constitution states that people are allowed the freedom to choose their faith.
 It is fair to say that the ruling party’s policies are still evolving on this subject.

 There are seven significant dialects of the Chinese language.
 Each dialect has variations within.
 It is correct when people say that the vast majority of the population speak Mandarin dialects.
 Also, many educated Chinese speak English as their second language.
 Other spoken dialects amount to less than 10% of the population Wu (8.5 per cent), Yue ( Cantonese; 5 per cent), Xiang (4.8 per cent), Min (4.1 per cent), Hakka (3.7 per cent) and Gan (2.4 per cent).